3. Non-Negotiable Guidelines

 Constructive feedback is welcome, but arguments or confrontations during tasks are not allowed.
 Any issues should be discussed during designated times or privately with the leader. - Avoiding Conflicts of Interest:

 Volunteers should avoid activities that conflict with LangStay’s goals or could harm its reputation.
-Examples include joining similar cultural exchange or language programs at other locations, sharing LangStay's internal strategies with external groups, or engaging in activities that compete with or detract from the success of LangStay. - Respect for Leadership:
+Examples include joining similar programs at other locations, sharing LangStay's internal strategies with external groups, or engaging in activities that compete with or detract from the success of LangStay. - Respect for Leadership:

 Volunteers must respect the leader’s decisions, especially on matters related to Korean cultural norms, the local community, and similar projects.
 Actions that undermine the leader’s authority or harm the project’s integrity are strictly prohibited.